Idaho Freedom Caucus: History

 The Caucus was founded with support by the State Freedom Caucus Network, an initiative of the Conservative Partnership Institute that aims to push state legislatures to the right and "challenge state leadership and 'fake Republicans'".

-In May 2024, it was revealed that the Network's hired state director engaged in a heated conversation with the Caucus' Co-Chair, Rep. Heather Scott.
+In May 2024, it was revealed that the Network's hired state director Maria Nate engaged in a heated conversation with the Caucus' Co-Chair, Rep. Heather Scott.
 The argument revolved around the Caucus' choice for Speaker of the House, with Scott supporting Mike Moyle.
-The Network viewed Moyle as unwilling to support conservative policies, like school choice.
+Nate viewed Moyle as unwilling to support conservative policies, like school choice.
 After the Republican primary elections ahead of 2024 elections, ultra-conservatives defeated moderate Republicans, fueling the divide in policy and governing style between the Network and the state caucus.

-In July 2024, the Caucus created its own executive director position, which was filled by former state Senator Scott Herndon, who had been defeated in the republican primary a few months earlier.
+In July 2024, the Caucus fired Nate and created its own executive director position, which was filled by former state Senator Scott Herndon, who had been defeated in the republican primary a few months earlier.